jhund/rails-recipes/pages/how_to_change_objects.md

 {% include site_navigation.html %}

 Rails has some awesome magic that allows us to build apps very quickly.
-This approach is typically good at the initial stages of development, and for simple use cases.
-However for more complex scenarios, you should use Object Oriented best practices like Service Objects.
+The Rails Way is very useful during the initial stages of development, and for simple use cases.
+However for more complex scenarios, I prefer to use Object Oriented best practices like Service Objects.

 The flow chart below helps you decide what the best approach is in a given